Stuck on your next big tech story idea? Use the suggestions in this article to spark brilliance.

 How to Get Featured on the Homepage of HackerNoon

-If you want to write a story that'll definitely get featured atop the homepage of hackernoon.com, you might try taking a look at past top stories, and modelling a headline around:
+If you want to write a story that'll definitely get featured atop the homepage of hackernoon.com, you might try taking a look at past top stories, and brainstorm story ideas from the following angles:

-BONUS TIP 01: Hacker Noon's Editors love long-form deep insights.
+BONUS TIP: Hacker Noon's Editors love long-form insights.